 Related: What is Wi-Fi 6?

 To test the router’s performance, I used a laptop that had been upgraded with a 2×2 (two-stream) Wi-Fi 6 adapter.
 Starting in the same room as the router, I got upload speeds of 447.64Mbps and download speeds of 468.01Mbps.

 Moving to the first floor, speeds dropped off a little: upload speeds of 313.78Mbps and download speeds of 314.57Mbps.
 On the second floor, speeds reduced further, with upload speeds of 16.32Mbps and download speeds of 63.29Mbps.
 For my house (a Victorian terrace with high ceilings, and thick walls), an extra satellite would really have come in handy.

-Comparing the MX5300 with the Netgear Orbi WiFi 6, the Orbi is much faster at close range and on the first floor, too, as a result of its second satellite.
+Comparing the MX5300 with the Netgear Orbi WiFi 6, the Orbi is much faster at close range and just pulls ahead on the first and second floors, too, as a result of its second satellite.
 The MX5300 is faster than the older Wi-Fi 5 Orbi RBK50, although not at range – again, due to the additional satellite.

 Should you buy the Linksys Velop MX5300 Whole Home Mesh WiFi 6 System?